OpenEdition/bilbo/doc/README_EN.txt

 BILBO is an open source software for automatic annotation of bibliographic reference.
 It provides the segmentation and tagging of input string.
 It is principally based on Conditional Random Fields (CRFs), machine learning technique to segment and label sequence data.
-As external softwares, Mallet is used for CRF learning and inference and SVMlight is used for sequence classification.
+As external softwares, Wapiti is used for CRF learning and inference and SVMlight is used for sequence classification.
 BILBO is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 2.5 Generic License (CC BY-NC-SA 2.5).